Gravitational Multipoles in General Stationary Spacetimes: Introduction and Summary

-The only other assumption that must be made on the metric, beyond asymptotic flatness, is sufficient smoothness at infinity (see Sections \ref{sec:GHvacuum} and \ref{sec:equivvacuum} for a more precise definition and discussion) and the existence of an ACMC coordinate frame (see Section \ref{sec:Thornevacuum}).
+An assumption that must be made on the metric, beyond asymptotic flatness, is sufficient smoothness at infinity (see Sections \ref{sec:GHvacuum} and \ref{sec:equivvacuum} for a more precise definition and discussion) and the existence of an ACMC coordinate frame (see Section \ref{sec:Thornevacuum}).
 Whereas these assumptions seem rather intuitively mild, they do leave open the possibility that the Thorne ACMC formalism is slightly more general, in the sense that metrics could exist where the Thorne ACMC formalism applies but the Geroch-Hansen formalism does not.
 (This is discussed further in Sections \ref{sec:smoothex} and \ref{sec:smoothgen}.)

 The generalization presented here of Geroch-Hansen and Thorne to non-vacuum stationary spacetimes puts the definition of multipole moments and their usage in characterizing arbitrary stationary spacetimes on firmer mathematical ground.
-These multipoles being well-defined has been implicitly assumed in many (recent) works, but this letter consists the first actual proof thereof.
+These multipoles being well-defined has been implicitly assumed in many (recent) works, but this paper is the first to show that gravitational multipoles should indeed be unambiguous observables in the presence of arbitrary matter fields.